rwynn/monstache-site/src/about.md

 most likely need to have tests and documentation if it is a new feature.

 ## Release Notes

+See github.com for the most recent release notes.

 ### [monstache v4.16.1](https://github.com/rwynn/monstache/releases/tag/v4.16.1)